 A Complainant who wishes to make a confidential report of prohibited conduct should contact one of the University’s confidential resources.
 All employees in the Counseling, Health and Wellness Center as well as the Interfaith Center are not required to report any information about prohibited conduct to the Director of Title IX Compliance without an individual’s permission.
 The University’s confidential resources are:

 - Students Only: The Office of Counseling, Health and Wellness, located on the 5th floor of 73 Tremont Street, (617) 573-8226, http://www.suffolk.edu/campuslife/2746.php

 - Students Only: Interfaith Center, The Reverend Amy Fisher, located in Donahue 540, (617) 573-8325, http://www.suffolk.edu/campuslife/1331.php, firstname.lastname@example.org

-The University encourages all individuals who believe they have been subjected to Sexual Misconduct to report the Sexual Misconduct as soon as possible to local or University police so appropriate action may be taken.
+The University encourages all individuals who believe they have been subjected to prohibited conduct to report as soon as possible to local or University police so appropriate action may be taken.
 Suffolk University Police and Security (SUPD) will assist any individual who requests assistance in contacting local law enforcement.
 Suffolk University Police and Security may be reached at (617) 573-8111 for assistance, or to contact the appropriate municipal authority directly, you can dial 911.

-Individuals who believe that they have been subjected to Sexual Misconduct may file a formal complaint with either or all of the government agencies set forth below.
-The Suffolk University Policy and Procedures on Sexual Misconduct does not prohibit an individual from filing a complaint with these agencies:
+Individuals who believe that they have been subjected to prohibited conduct may file a formal complaint with either or all of the government agencies set forth below.
+The Suffolk University Policy and Procedures regarding Sexual Misconduct, Relationship Violence and Stalking does not prohibit an individual from filing a complaint with these agencies: